monteirobiel/monteirobiel/README.md

 ## 📚 What I'm currently studying.
 - I am currently focusing my studies in BackEnd development with Java and Spring thought [Alura](https://www.alura.com.br/) Courses and some free content on YouTube.
-- Also I am Studying Analysis and systems development at University.
+- Also I am pushing a Bachelor's degree in Software Engenieering.